IcePanorama/VRDungeonCrawler/CONTRIBUTING.md

 git push origin coin-pickups
 ```

-Next, open up GitHub in your browser, navigate to the VRDungeonCrawler repository, and you should see something that says "Your recently pushed branches:".
+Next, open up GitHub in your browser.
+Navigate to the VRDungeonCrawler repository, and look for the message which reads, "Your recently pushed branches:".

 Below that, you should see a button which says "Compare & pull request".

-Click on that button, write a comment describing what you did in the comment box, scroll down to the bottom of the page and hit "Create pull request".
+Click on that button.

+On the next page, write a comment describing what you did in the comment box.

+Finally, scroll down to the bottom of the page and hit "Create pull request".

 At this stage, your changes have officially been pushed to GitHub, but they haven't yet been applied to our main branch.
 First, someone (probably me) should to check your code for potential conflicts.

 Congratulations, you've made your first contribution on GitHub!

+### Video explanation

+Sometimes seeing this process done is easier to follow than just reading what I've written here.
+[I'd recommend this video if you'd like to see how the process is done for yourself](https://youtu.be/MnUd31TvBoU).